 Pink vs Red Salmon: What’s The Difference?

-Many people think salmon is the same regardless of what type it is.
-On the contrary, there are some big differences between salmon species.
-But what are the differences between pink and red salmon?
+There are some big differences between salmon species.
+Let’s examine the differences between pink and red salmon.

 Red salmon is more expensive than pink salmon because of the flavor, color and quantity sold.
 Pink salmon has a softer texture, milder flavor and it’s lighter working well in salads.
 Red salmon has a firmer texture and its flavor is more intense than pink.
 Red salmon works well with other intensely flavored foods.